Halpinator/voting_website/readme.txt

 Open vote.html in your browser of choice (I used Chrome when developing)

+server/data.json can be used to edit options and amount of votes

 This website allows for as many poll options as needed (is not limited to 3)

 Oversights: